golemfactory/reputation-auditor/uptime/README.md

 To check the status of your timer and service, use:

-systemctl status mynodescript.timer - for the timer systemctl status mynodescript.service - for the service And to view logs produced by your script:
+systemctl status uptimescanner.timer - for the timer systemctl status uptimescanner.service - for the service And to view logs produced by your script:

-journalctl -u mynodescript.service
+journalctl -u uptimescanner.service
 This setup provides a robust and flexible way to schedule tasks like your script while ensuring they don't overlap, using the power and reliability of systemd.